kateuj/kate-brush-portfolio/README.md

 ## Validator Testing

-I ran all of the sites pages through the W3C validator and each page returned multiple errors.
+I ran my site pages through the W3C validator and I received a few errors.

-'Trailing slash on void elements'
+'Trailing slash on void elements' on all pages
+Needed to move "</p>" above "hr" element to resolve stray end div

+remove section elements in portfolio page unclosed divs in portfolio page

-I corrected the code and all four pages now return no html errors.
+I corrected the code and all three pages now return no html errors.